vertan/erlStream/README.md

 cd path/to/erlStream
 make start_client
 ```
-When started, press <kbd>RETURN</kbd> at the server address prompt.
+When started, enter the server address, the port and press the button.

 ## Running the system (Remote server)